mansona/ember-body-class/README.md

 # ember-body-class

-CSS classes on the `<body>` for your routes, as well as loading and error states.
+Easily add CSS classes on the `<body>`, including route names as well as loading and error states.

 ## Installation